 For the majority of us though a regular fit by a bike shop guy and then some personal tweaking should be fine.
-And one word of warning, once you start tweaking with the saddle, handlebar and cleat positions, you may not be able to stop!!
+And one word of warning, once you start tweaking the saddle, handlebar, and cleat positions, you may not be able to stop!

 Let’s start with the most important part, the frame.
 If you get this wrong you won’t be able to adjust the frame to suit you and you probably won’t be able to adjust the other parts enough to make the bike fit.
 So pay attention to the fame and the sizes.
 You have to get the right frame size.

-If the frame has a level top tube it is going to be measured in centimetres or inches.
+If the frame has a level top tube it is going to be measured in centimeters or inches.
 This was the way all road bikes were measured but now the manufacturers have come up with compact frames that have a downward sloping top tube.
-Now the frames can also be be small, medium or large.
+Now the frames can also be small, medium, or large.

 You should also be able to put a couple of toes on the ground when you are in the saddle.

 If you do get the wrong frame size you could end up with back pain and or knee pain.
-Neither of which are very pleasant and both are easily avoided.
+Neither of these is very pleasant and both are easily avoided.

-Two people may be both 5’9” tall but if one has short legs and a long torso and the other person is longer limbed with a short torso the same bike frame is not going to fit both of them.
+Imagine this: Two people are both 5’9” tall but if one has short legs and a long torso and the other person is longer limbed with a short torso, then the same bike frame is not going to fit both of them.
 So you cannot just go by the height of a person.

 A bicycle shop cannot possibly store enough bikes to fit everyone that comes in through the door so that is why you should ride and test out a few different ones.
 You will probably also notice that different brands in the same frame size feel different.
 This is because frame builders sometimes measure their bikes slightly differently.

-Before you give up on the whole idea because it seems too overwhelming it is possible to get close to your fit and then tweak it with varying lengths and sizes of things like seat posts, stems and how far forward or backward you move the saddle.
+Before you give up on the whole idea because it seems too overwhelming it is possible to get close to your fit and then tweak it with varying lengths and sizes of things like seat posts, stems, and how far forward or backward you move the saddle.
 Notice I didn’t say “tilt” the saddle.
-We will talk about that later.
+I will talk about that later.

 Let’s take a look at the seat post first.
-This will determine how high you are sitting on the bike.
+The seat tube length will determine how high you are sitting on the bike.
 This in turn affects your pedal stroke.
 Unless you want bad knees, you have to have the height adjusted correctly.

-At this point you should be aware that raising the seat post makes the seat and therefore your position on the bike move backwards so making your reach even longer to the handlebars.
+It is important to note here that raising the seat post makes the seat and therefore your position on the bike move backward.
+This makes your reach even longer to the handlebars.
 This is why we alter the seat post and saddle position before we do the handlebars.

 We have reviewed all Road Bikes in the World.
 Have a look!

-While we are at the seat tube we will discuss the saddle.
-The saddle can move forwards and backwards.
-This can help if your top tube is not quite the right length but you can only adjust the saddle a few centimetres.
+While we are at the seat tube, let’s discuss the saddle.
+You can move the saddle forward and backward.
+This is helpful because if your top tube is not quite the right length you can only adjust the saddle a few centimeters.
 So it will not make amends for choosing the wrong frame size.
 It is adjusted so that when you have got your correct frame you can get a perfect fit.

 If the saddle is too far back you may experience pain on the outside of your knee.
 This could be due to Iliotibial band syndrome and can be alleviated.
-Try moving the seat a little more forward or lower the seat, or a combination of both these adjustments.
+Try moving the seat a little more forward or lowering the seat or a combination of both these adjustments.

 One more point on the subject of saddle positions.
-You have probably seen some people riding their bikes with the saddle in an extreme upward pointing position and also other people with their saddles sloping down towards the top tube.
+You have probably seen some people riding their bikes with the saddle in an extremely upward-pointing position and also other people with their saddles sloping down towards the top tube.

-One other piece of information that you might want to bear in mind with your choice of handlebars are their width.
-Ideally the handlebars should be as wide as your shoulders.
+One other piece of information that you might want to bear in mind with your choice of handlebars is their width.
+Ideally, the handlebars should be as wide as your shoulders.

 If you have to extend and lock your elbows to reach the handlebars then the stem is too long.
 You can correct this by choosing a set of handlebars that have a shorter stem.
 Road bikes have the stem and handlebars as one unified part.
 So the stem cannot be separated.